Ferrell Academic Center

 The $17.9 million Ferrell Academic Center, completed in 2012, was funded entirely by donations, including a capstone gift from Jim and Elizabeth Ferrell.
 The generosity and sacrifices of many donors and the prayers of the Memorare Army made the building possible.

-It will be in full operation in Fall 2012, housing classrooms, several academic departments, and administrative offices.
+The building has been in full operation since the Fall of 2012, housing classrooms, several academic departments, and administrative offices.

 “This academic building makes clear what this college was founded on and where we’re going,” Minnis said.
 “Our mission to educate men and women in a community of faith and scholarship is our foundation, and we are building one of America’s great Catholic colleges. ”